-After the Ateshgakh, we will continue our tour to forty kilometers from Baku, to Gala- a well-known open-air historical and ethnographic museum.
+Gala Museum is a well-known open-air historical and ethnographic museum.
 The museum, founded in 2008 at an archaeological site located in the same-name village, is dedicated to the history of the Absheron Peninsula.
-There, you can see how the Azerbaijani lived, what they ate and drank and how they managed a household over the period from the XVI to XIX centuries.
+Besides, here, you can see how the Azerbaijani people lived, what they ate and drank and how they managed a household over the period from the XVI to XIX centuries.
 We will end our Absheron Peninsula tour here and we will drop you back to your hotel or any other location in Baku convenient for you.